 - Series Continuity Error: A retroactive one caused by Lilo & Stitch 2; Pleakley mentions at the beginning of the film that this is his first time visiting the beach, and David says to Nani that Lilo (when she's out in space with Stitch) was probably hanging out with her new friends (the aliens).
 Lilo & Stitch shows that the intergalactic 'ohana—including David—have already spent some time together, so Jumba, Pleakley and Stitch wouldn't be "new" friends to her by then, and that Pleakley has already visited the beach (with David in a very failed attempt to make Nani jealous).

 - Shout-Out: There's a scene where Lilo and Stitch take off with Cobra Bubbles' ride, and it's essentially a parody of Peter Gunn, complete with theme.

-- Theme Song Power Up: Both Stitch's triumphant theme from the first movie and an instrumental of the theme for the animated series are used in this way at certain points in the movie.
+- Theme Song Power Up: Both Stitch's triumphant theme from the first movie and an instrumental of the theme for The Series ("Aloha, E Komo Mai") are used in this way at certain points in the movie.

 - Truth in Television: Cobra said to Pleakley that the lighthouse was not operating for years because it was too costly to run.
 Kīlauea Light indeed had not been operating for years at the time of this film's release; it was deactivated in 1976 and would not be reactivated until May 2013.